System-T/Tutorial-KDD-2019/README.md

 **All labs require that you obtain an IBM cloud account (free version is sufficient to complete the labs)**

-Lab 1 only requires an IBM cloud account to use the Watson Knowledge Studio and Natural Language Understanding services.
+The labs only requires an IBM cloud account to use the Watson Knowledge Studio and Natural Language Understanding services.

-Labs 2 and 3 require an invitation to the closed beta of the Advanced Rule Editor.
-Please inquire via [email](mailto:edidrik@us.ibm.com?subject=Advanced%20Rule%20Editor%20Closed%20Beta).

 ## Abstract